omegat-org/omegat/docs_devel/integration-test.md

 ### Test svn setup

-When type environment is set to "GIT" then tested ssh+git configuration.
+When "TYPE" environment variable is set to "GIT", it tests ssh+git configuration with a mapping configuration with http repository for source data.

+When set it to "SVN", it tests with "http://svn-server/svn/trunk/repo.svn" setup with a mapping configuration with http repository for source data.

+When set it to "SSH", it tests with "svn+ssh://svn-server/svn/repo.svn" setup with a mapping configuration with http repository for source data.

-If set it to SVN or other than "GIT", it test with ssh+svn setup.
+When "TYPE" is not set or other than above, it tests with "GIT" configuration as default.

 ```console
 env DURATION=600 TYPE=SVN \